barotjay998/game-of-papers/README.md

 # Flask API Documentation
-This is a simple Flask API for managing documents and generating recommended similar documents.
+This is API for managing documents and generating recommended similar documents.

 # API Endpoints